The Windmill Turns Both Ways

 "B-but Sakura-chan, I thought we could…" Naruto started, but the other two were walking away and had stopped listening.
 Naruto sighed and scratched his head.
 Now what?

-Since evening was gathering in the edges of the sky and he hadn't eaten since the morning, he decided to take advantage of all the restaurants being open and get something to eat.
-Without any of his friends in sight, wandering through the crowds got boring, but he didn't feel like leaving the energetic atmosphere for home either.
-He settled for people-watching on a wall while he slowly finished off some dango.
+Evening was gathering in the edges of the sky, and he hadn't eaten since the morning.
+It'd be boring to go somewhere alone, but he was reluctant to leave the celebratory atmosphere downtown.
+Naruto settled for people-watching on a wall while he slowly finished off some dango.

 I wonder how Gaara's doing, he thought.

-As the sun drooped lower in the sky and he was just thinking about going home, Jiraiya found Naruto and told him that he was leaving Konoha tonight.
+As the sun dropped lower in the sky and he was just thinking about going home, Jiraiya found Naruto and told him that he was leaving Konoha tonight.

 "What?"
-Naruto exclaimed, jumping down from the wall he'd been sitting on.
+Naruto jumped down from the wall he'd been sitting on.
 "But why?
 You just got back to the village!
 And Tsunade-baachan is your old teammate, right?
 Why don't you want to stay around a little longer?
-I'm not sure if Shizune-neechan can keep her from celebrating too much tonight by herself."
+I'm not sure if Shizune-neechan can keep her in line alone."

 "I was invited to the party, of course, but me being there wouldn't help at all," Jiraiya said, shaking his head.
 "Besides, it's going to be a more diplomatic affair than Tsunade's really wanting anyway.
 The whole Council and the Clan Heads are going to be there, so it's all very aboveboard."